bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-asymmetric-numeral-systems.rst

 allowing us to have a simpler and more efficient coding/decoding function (although it's not clear to me if it's possible to do it without quantization).

-Instead of our previous idea of even and odds, what we'll be doing is extending this idea and "coloring" each number.
+Instead of our previous idea of evens and odds, what we'll be doing is extending this idea and "coloring" each number.
 So for an alphabet of size 3, we might color things red, green and blue.
 Figure 3 shows a few examples with this alphabet with :math:`n=3` quantization for a few different distributions (this is analogous